The Powers That Be (TV series)

 The Powers That Be is an American television sitcom that was broadcast on NBC, premiering on March 7, 1992.
 It was created by David Crane and Marta Kauffman, with Norman Lear as executive producer.
-It aired for two seasons, with 21 episodes, airing its final episode on NBC on January 2, 1993.
+It aired for two seasons, with 21 episodes filmed, with 16 of them airing on the network, with its final episode being broadcast on January 2, 1993.
+During the week of January 18–22, 1993, USA Network aired the remaining 5 episodes that never aired on NBC.

 Premise

 At the center of the series is U.S. Senator William Powers, a parody of the political establishment in Washington, D.C.
 Margaret, the senator's status-hungry wife, treats Charlotte, their maid, with comedic disdain.
-Caitlyn, the senator's daughter, has an eating disorder and is married to Representative Theodore Van Horne, who is suicidal; their son, Pierce, is mature beyond his years from having to care for his unbalanced parents.
+Caitlyn, the senator's daughter, has an eating disorder and is married to Representative Theodore Van Horne, who is suicidal; their son Pierce, is mature beyond his years from having to care for his unbalanced parents.
 Sophie Lipkin, the senator's illegitimate daughter, is a loud, crass New Jerseyan who surprises the family when she moves to Washington and begins to bond with her father.
-The senator's staff includes an intelligent and beautiful aide, Jordan Miller — who is also Powers' mistress — and the feckless aide Bradley Grist.
+The senator's staff includes an intelligent and beautiful aide, Jordan Miller — who is also Powers' mistress — and feckless aide Bradley Grist.